Common myths about gritting:

 Salt works by lowering the freezing temperature of water.
 This prevents ice or frost forming on the roads as it would otherwise, once the temperature of the road or the air falls to 0 C.

 Salt usually loses its effectiveness once the temperature falls below -5C and stops working at -10 C. Pre-salting the road forms a separating layer so if snow falls it doesn't freeze onto the road surface and can be ploughed off or churned off by traffic.

 Salt comes in grain sizes of 6mm or 10mm and is spread at rates of between 10 and 40 grams per square metre depending upon the forecast road surface temperatures and if snow is forecast or is falling.

-Where snow falls on top of salt then it begins to melt the snow from beneath.
-Again, road traffic will speed up this process.
-However the first vehicles over the snow will actually compress the snow into ice in much the same way as a snowball is created.
-If there is little traffic, or very slow moving traffic, then a layer of ice may form on top of the road until the salt works its way up from below.
+Where snow falls on top of salt then it begins to melt the snow from beneath, however it needs the action of vehicles to create the melting action.
+However, the first vehicles over the snow will actually compress the snow into ice in much the same way as a snowball is created.

 There is a relationship between the temperature and the amount of moisture the air can hold.
 However it is only once the temperature gets below -40 degrees centigrade that the air has so little moisture content that snow can rarely occur.

 In this country, most rainfall begins as snow in the upper atmosphere throughout the year.
 As the snow falls through the lower atmosphere the air is warmer and it turns to rain.

 In the winter, the air in the lower atmosphere is also cold, and, if it is at or below zero then the snow can make it to the ground.
 However very slight temperature changes at ground level due to factors like wind and altitude can change the type of precipitation over short distances.
 This is why weather forecasters are often very cautious and say it could hail, sleet or snow.